dankamongmen/notcurses/README.md

   // first, and vice versa)? only meaningful when infinitescroll is true. if
   // infinitescroll is false, this must be false. bool circular;
-  // notcurses can draw a border around the panelreel, and also around the
+  // notcurses can draw a border around the ncreel, and also around the
   // component tablets. inhibit borders by setting all valid bits in the masks.
   // partially inhibit borders by setting individual bits in the masks. the
   // appropriate attr and pair values will be used to style the borders.
   // focused and non-focused tablets can have different styles. you can instead
-  // draw your own borders, or forgo borders entirely. unsigned bordermask; // bitfield; 1s will not be drawn (see bordermaskbits) uint64_t borderchan; // attributes used for panelreel border unsigned tabletmask; // bitfield; same as bordermask but for tablet borders uint64_t tabletchan; // tablet border styling channel uint64_t focusedchan;// focused tablet border styling channel uint64_t bgchannel;  // background colors
+  // draw your own borders, or forgo borders entirely. unsigned bordermask; // bitfield; 1s will not be drawn (see bordermaskbits) uint64_t borderchan; // attributes used for ncreel border unsigned tabletmask; // bitfield; same as bordermask but for tablet borders uint64_t tabletchan; // tablet border styling channel uint64_t focusedchan;// focused tablet border styling channel uint64_t bgchannel;  // background colors
-} panelreel_options;
+} ncreel_options;

 struct tablet;
-struct panelreel;
+struct ncreel;

-// Create a panelreel according to the provided specifications.
+// Create an ncreel according to the provided specifications.
 Returns NULL on
 // failure. w must be a valid WINDOW*, to which offsets are relative.
 Note that
 // there might not be enough room for the specified offsets, in which case the
-// panelreel will be clipped on the bottom and right.
+// ncreel will be clipped on the bottom and right.
 A minimum number of rows
 // and columns can be enforced via popts. efd, if non-negative, is an eventfd
-// that ought be written to whenever panelreel_touch() updates a tablet (this
+// that ought be written to whenever ncreel_touch() updates a tablet (this
-// is useful in the case of nonblocking input). struct panelreel* panelreel_create(struct ncplane* nc,
+// is useful in the case of nonblocking input). struct ncreel* ncreel_create(struct ncplane* nc,
-                                   const panelreel_options* popts, int efd);
+                                   const ncreel_options* popts, int efd);

-// Returns the ncplane on which this panelreel lives. struct ncplane* panelreel_plane(struct panelreel* pr);
+// Returns the ncplane on which this ncreel lives. struct ncplane* ncreel_plane(struct ncreel* pr);

 // Tablet draw callback, provided a tablet (from which the ncplane and userptr
 // may be extracted), the first column that may be used, the first row that may